Generic Name: Clopidogrel bisulfate

 - vision changes

-Tell your doctor if you have any side effect that bothers you or that does not go away.
 Tell your doctor if you develop an allergic reaction including skin reactions while taking Clopidogrel tablets.

 These are not all the possible side effects of Clopidogrel tablets.
 For more information, ask your doctor or pharmacist.